 Mountainwatch | Joe Stanco

-There are so many to choose from so we thought we’d have another look at some of our favourites, starting with Myoko Kogen.
 Joe Stanco has been living in Myoko for a few winters where he owns and operates his store Joey’s Myoko and rides powder whenever he can.
 Here Joey shares his inside knowledge on his second home for the ultimate guide to Myoko.

 Often referred to as the powder Mecca of Honshu, Myoko Kogen regularly receives an annual snowfall over 15 metres and with seven small resorts which are in close proximity to each other it is one of Japan’s best destinations for a snow holiday.
 There’s a variety of terrain from beginners to advanced, but most people come for the powder, tree skiing and easily accessible sidecountry.